 Homemade Flower by Hearts Card Tutorial for Valentines Day

-- 2 sheets of colored construction paper *card stock works great too* for hearts ( I prefer pink and reads)
+- 2 sheets of colored construction paper *card stock works great too* for hearts (I prefer pink and reds)

 - 1 sheet of colored paper *card stock works great too* to make the card (I prefer cream)

 If you are working with a really young child that needs more guidance, I have created a heart printable that you can use.
-Just print (make sure its in FIT so the print is adjusted to your computer) and have your kids cut on the lines instead.
+Just print (make sure it’s you click fit to page so the print is adjusted to your computer) and have your kids cut on the lines instead.